Johann Baptist Wanhal

-Johann Baptist Wanhal (12 May 1739 – 20 August 1813) was a Czech classical music composer.
+Johann Baptist Wanhal (12 May 1739 – 20 August 1813) was a Czech composer of the Classical period.
 He was born in Nechanice, Bohemia, and died in Vienna.
-His music was well respected by Mozart, Haydn, Beethoven and Schubert.
+His music was well respected by Wolfgang Amadeus Mozart, Joseph Haydn, Ludwig van Beethoven and Franz Schubert.
 He was an instrumental performer as well.
 While being a proficient organist, he also played the violin and cello.

 Name

 Wanhal and at least one of his publishers used the spelling Waṅhal, the dot being an archaic form of the modern háček.
 Other attested variants include Wanhall, Vanhal and Van Hall.
 The modern Czech form Jan Křtitel Vaňhal was introduced in the 20th century.

 Biography

 Birth and youth in Bohemia: 1739–1760/61

 Wanhal was born in Nechanice, Bohemia, into serfdom in a Czech peasant family.
 He excelled at the violin and organ from an early age, received his first musical training from his family and local musicians, the organist Anton Erban being one of his most prized mentors.
 From these humble beginnings he was able to earn a living as a village organist and choirmaster.
 He was also taught German from an early age, as this was required for someone wishing to make a career in music within the Habsburg empire.